biolab/orange3-datafusion/doc/matrixsampler.md

 Example
 -------

-**Matrix Sampler** widget samples data into two subsets - in-sample and out-of-the-sample data.
+**Matrix Sampler** widget samples data into two subsets: in-sample and out-of-the-sample data.
 This is useful if you want to check the accuracy of matrix reconstruction with **Completion Scoring**.
 Feed in-sample data into the **Fusion Graph** to reconstruct the matrix and then compare